MAHMOUDGAD123/Salla-Vite-Watcher/README.md

 ## 🔄 Migration from Webpack

 1. **Remove old Webpack config and plugins** (if present):
-   - Delete `webpack.config.js`, any custom watcher plugins, and related scripts.
+   - Ignore `webpack.config.js`, any custom watcher plugins, and related scripts.
 2. **Ensure `vite-plugin-salla` is present** in your `plugins/` directory and referenced in `vite.config.ts`.
 3. **Update your scripts** in `package.json` to use Vite commands (`watch`, `development`, `production`).
 4. **Test your workflow**: